 In the mid 1990s, discussions began regarding the expansion of SENSCA from a regional to a national society, and the name change to NCSA was formally adopted in 1996.
-Subsequent conferences in the Mid-Atlantic region [including Baltimore (1998), Philadelphia (1999), and the Washington, DC area (2000)], have continued to attract national and international scholars.
+After conferences in the Mid-Atlantic region from 1998-2000, NCSA has increasingly attracted national and international scholars.
 Conference sites for the past two decades have spanned the continental USA.
 Members’ disciplines include English and American literature, history (including art history and architectural history), music, philosophy, political science, foreign languages and literatures, and other fields.
 At these annual meetings, and through its scholarly journal, NCSA scholars share interdisciplinary research on selected topics of nineteenth-century studies.

 Nineteenth Century Studies